HITECHCRIME/HC_SG96_Confident_Fallacy/README.md

 ## Lyrics

 ```
-here’s to all the cunts (grunts) - who
+here’s to all the grunts - who
 never seen the other side
-stuck up, proper (dumb) booo (done)
+stuck up, proper done
 never been to other people’s side
 poison helps - my brother
-got no blood to hold down
+got no blood - none to hold down
 feel like snapping egos - murda

 with an absolute power